The Gentiles Still Can Be Lost

 If a part is holy, the whole is holy (Romans 11:16)

 In Haggai 2:11-14, God makes the point that holiness cannot be transferred to something else by association.
 For something to be holy, it must be intrinsically holy.
-However, this is not true for something that is profane or unclean.
-Uncleanness can by transferred by association.
+However, this is not true for something profane or unclean.
+Uncleanness can be transferred by association.

 Using the illustration of a tree to represent God and His people, if the root (God) is holy, then the branches (the people) must also be holy (Leviticus 11:44-45; 20:7-8; I Peter 1:16).

 The first converts to Christianity came from the Jews (Romans 1:16).
 If they could become holy and dedicated to God, then all the Jews could also be holy.
 They weren’t rejected just because they were Jews.
 If the part, then so must be the whole.

 The Gentiles are not superior (Romans 11:17-18)

 Continuing the illustration of a tree, if some of the Jews were removed and Gentiles took their place, it wasn’t because the Gentiles were a superior race of people.
 Rather, they were less productive wild olive trees.
 There were some good people among the Gentiles (Romans 2:13-15).
 Cornelius is an example of such people (Acts 10:1-2).
 Sure, it was harder to be fruitful to God and a Gentile, but not impossible.

 These Gentile branches were grafted in and so they were not superior to the Jewish branches that were already there.
 It is the tree to which they are connected that makes them holy, and not the other way around (John 15:4).

 God treats all people equally (Romans 11:19-22)